How to Get a COI for Construction Projects

-In the construction industry, presenting a Certificate of Insurance (COI) is often required by clients to ensure that you have insurance coverage to complete the job as defined in the signed contract.
-The Certificate Of Insurance (COI) document is proof of insurance, typically provided on an ACORD form.
+In construction, clients are required to present a Certificate of Insurance (COI) to ensure that your business has the insurance coverage necessary to complete the job as defined in the signed contract.
+The COI document serves as proof of insurance, typically provided on an ACORD 25 form.
 It summarizes coverage details about your policy, such as coverage type, limits, endorsements, and effective dates.

-Understanding how to obtain a COI and what to expect can simplify the process and help you get on the job and paid much faster.
-Here’s what you need to know:
+If you’re wondering ‘how to get a COI’ or ‘where to get a COI’, understanding the process can simplify your workflow and help you get on the job and paid much faster.
+Here’s what contractors need to know:

 What is a Certificate of Insurance (COI)?

-A COI is a standardized document that verifies the existence of an insurance policy and summarizes its terms, including coverage types, limits, and policy dates.
+A COI is a standardized document that verifies the existence of an insurance policy and summarizes its terms, including coverage types, limits, and policy dates at a point in time.
+A certificate of insurance is issued for information purposes only and does not confirm the underlying insurance policy.
 For contractors, it offers clients peace of mind, demonstrating that you’re prepared for unexpected incidents that might occur during a project.
 For example, general liability insurance covers bodily injury or property damage caused to third parties.

 When Do Contractors Need a COI?

-You may need to provide a COI in several scenarios, including:
+Contractors may need to provide a COI in various scenarios to demonstrate proof of adequate insurance coverage.

 How to Get a Certificate of Insurance